-We introduce a simple example that we will use throughout the paper to illustrate our framework.
-We use A, B, \ldots for participant names, and a, a', b, \ldots for participant variables, and use the colour blue to highlight contracts.
+In this section, we introduce a running example to illustrate our framework.
+We use A, B, ... for participant names, and a, a', b, ... for participant variables, and use the colour blue to highlight contracts.

-An on-line store A allows two buyers b_1 and b_2 to make a joint purchase through a simplified protocol: after they both request the same item, a quote is sent to b_1 , who is then expected to either place an order or end the session (bye); the store also promises to notify b_2 about whether the order was placed (ok) or cancelled (bye).
+Consider the following distributed scenario: an online store A allows two buyers b_1 and b_2 to make a joint purchase through a simplified protocol: after they both request the same item, a quote is sent to b_1 , who is then expected to either place an order (order) or end the session (bye); the store also promises to notify b_2 about whether the order was placed (ok) or cancelled (bye).
 A's behaviour is described by the following contract: